-Administering Exams to Students with Disabilities

-Students Who Incur Disabilities Shortly Before Test Administration
+Administering Examinations to Students with Disabilities Students Who Incur Disabilities Shortly Before Test Administration

-Principals may provide testing accommodations for general education students who experience the onset of a short-term disability (e.g., incur an injury such as a broken arm) or a long-term disability (either cognitive or physical) acquired or diagnosed within 30 days prior to the administration of State exams.
+Principals may provide testing accommodations for general education students who experience the onset of a short-term disability (e.g., incur an injury such as a broken arm) or a long-term disability (either cognitive or physical) acquired or diagnosed within 30 days prior to the administration of State examinations.
 In such cases, when sufficient time is not available for the development of an IEP or a 504 Plan, principals may authorize certain accommodations that will not significantly change the skills being tested.
 These accommodations are limited to:

-- extending the time limit for an exam, - administering the exam in a special location, - recording the student's answers in any manner (When answering questions on the Regents Exams in English, students receiving this accommodation must provide all punctuation, the spelling of difficult words, paragraphing, etc.), and reading the test to the student.
+- extending the time limit for an examination, - administering the examination in a special location, - recording the student's answers in any manner (When answering questions on the Regents Examination in English Language Arts, students receiving this accommodation must provide all punctuation, the spelling of difficult words, paragraphing, etc.), and - reading the test to the student.
 (This accommodation is allowed only for students whose vision is impaired.
-Tests that measure reading comprehension may not be read to these students.)
+The Regents Examination in English Language Arts may not be read to these students.)

 Eligibility for these accommodations is based on the principal's professional discretion, but the principal is advised to confer with members of the Committee on Special Education (CSE) or with other school personnel in making these determinations.
-Pursuant to Section 102.3 of the Regulations of the Commissioner of Education, building principals are responsible for administering State exams and for maintaining the integrity of exam content and programs in accordance with directions and procedures established by the Commissioner of Education.
+Pursuant to Section 102.3 of the Regulations of the Commissioner of Education, building principals are responsible for administering State examinations and for maintaining the integrity of examination content and programs in accordance with directions and procedures established by the Commissioner of Education.